Do It Yourself Hardwood Floors - Easy, Hard? Explained

 Folks if you're looking at wood floors, consider a professional for the work.
-However, for those that are determined, we've summarized the different types of installations, their difficulty factor and what aching parts of the body you're likely to encounter.
+However, for those that are ready, we've summarized the different types of installations, their difficulty factor and what aching parts of the body you're likely to encounter.
 For all types, expect a sore back.

 Hardest Types- 2 1/4" Solid Strip